Table of Contents

 - Manage Searches

 A search view is a visual element in your Live App used to search and display multiple records from your app.

-Each search view displays records from a single object in your app.
-Any of the fields from that object can be used as columns in the search.
-The results of the search can be displayed in table or list view format.
+Each search view displays records from a single table in your app.
+Any of the fields from that table can be used as columns in the search.
+The results of the search can be displayed in grid or list view format.

 What do searches look like in the Live App?